List of Shameless (British TV series) characters: Kev Ball

-Kelvin Alan "Kev" Ball (born 24 January 1974) worked in the local public house, The Jockey, and was the next-door neighbour of the Gallagher family.
+Kevin Alan "Kev" Ball (born 24 January 1974) worked in the local public house, The Jockey, and was the next-door neighbour of the Gallagher family.
 He is also the brother of Kelly Maguire (Sally Carman).
 He appeared in 29 episodes in total.

 Kev's marriage to Veronica Fisher (Maxine Peake) is legally invalid because he never got a divorce from his first wife, Roxy (Jill Halfpenny), who Kev left because of domestic violence.
 He told Veronica the situation prior to their wedding.
 However, having discovered that Veronica's late father had left £5,000 to pay for his daughter's wedding, Veronica and Kev decided to go through with a sham wedding in order to get the wedding money.
 Their plan was to use the money to buy their council house.
 Following the sham ceremony, the reception venue was set alight by Veronica's pyromaniac brother Marty (Jack Deam).
 Kev and Veronica had to use the £5,000 to compensate the owners of the venue for the fire damage caused by Marty.

 Kev is illiterate.
 And despite having lessons on and off over the years, he has had limited success, until Veronica agreed to help him out once she learned that the instructor of his adult literacy class was sexually harassing him.

 Kev also took boxing lessons from his late father during childhood; a skill he attempts to pass onto his foster child, Eric, in the second series.
 He is also referred to several times in the same episode as "Kelvin Ball".

 Kev and Veronica appeared briefly in the first episode of the fourth series.
 They were shown being brought into a Romanian courthouse.
 They had been arrested after attempting to buy an orphan.

 He returned in Series 8 for the 100th episode as a guest character.
 He and Veronica are still together and seem to have been released by the Romanian authorities at some unspecified date.
 Both Kev and Veronica now reside in Nottingham, where Kev works in construction.
 Returning to Chatsworth temporarily, he helps Kelly, Carl Gallagher (Elliott Tittensor) and the Maguires to prove Frank Gallagher's (David Threlfall) innocence in a violent attack on an elderly lady.
 After this, he returns to Nottingham, Kev returns in the final episode of Shameless helping Fiona take care of Stella and the newborn baby, while she gets Steve to agree take them off Frank & Monica’s hands, he loses them and tells Frank about it which Frank happily kisses him.